Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==
+= 3.10.5 =
+Build 202208.01
+* FIX: Correct Doubled currency symbol.
+* MAINTENANCE: Tested with PHP 8.0.16 and updated `PHP tested up to:` information.
+* MAINTENANCE: Tested with WordPress 5.9.1 and updated `Tested up to:` information.
+* MAINTENANCE: Tested with WooCommerce 6.2.1 and updated `WC tested up to:` information.
+* MAINTENANCE: Added `Apache tested up to:` 2.4.41 information.
+* MAINTENANCE: Added `MySQL tested up to:` 8.0.28 information.

 = 3.10.4 =
 Build 202207.01
 * FIX: Correct floating point conversion error for percentage markups over four digits long (< -1,000, > +1,000).